cakebatterandsprinkles/portfolio-gatsby/src/posts/numbers.md

 This is what ancient Babylonian numeral system looked like:
 ![Babylonian numerals](../images/blog/numbers/babylonian_numerals.png)

 The ancient [Babylonian counting system](https://en.wikipedia.org/wiki/Babylonian_cuneiform_numerals) (appeared around 2000 BC) was base-60.
 Today we use a base-10 system.
 This means that with each digit to the left, the number's place value is increased 10 fold.
-So when we ask for 7532 carrots in base 10, it actually means 7 \* 1000 + 5 \* 100 + 3 \* 10 + 2 \* 1 carrots.
+So when we ask for 7532 carrots in base-10, it actually means 7 \* 1000 + 5 \* 100 + 3 \* 10 + 2 \* 1 carrots.
 The same number in the Babylonian system would be 25 32 (2 \* 3600 + 5 \* 60 + 32 \* 1).
-7532 in base 10 is equal to 25 32 in base 60.
+7532 in base-10 is equal to 25 32 in base-60.

 Ancient Babylonians affected the world in many ways.
 Did you ever wonder why there are 60 seconds in a minute, 60 minutes in an hour and 24 hours in a day?
 Or why there are 360 degrees in a full circle?
-These are all echoes of this base 60 numeral system that ancient Babylonians used.
+These are all echoes of this base-60 numeral system that ancient Babylonians used.

 **Ancient Egyptian numerals**

-The (ancient Egyptian counting system)[https://en.wikipedia.org/wiki/Egyptian_numerals] (appeared around 3000 BC) used objects from everyday life to symbolize numbers and used base 10.
+The [ancient Egyptian counting system](https://en.wikipedia.org/wiki/Egyptian_numerals) (appeared around 3000 BC) used objects from everyday life to symbolize numbers and used base-10.
 A rod meant 1, a cattle hobble was 10, a coiled rope was 100, a lotus flower was 1000.
 They didn't have the concept of positional notation.

 This is what ancient Egyptian numeral system looked like: